 Bottom line: to avoid problems, it’s best to steer clear of similar business names, just in case.

-How to search for business names that might be too similar to yours:
+How to search for business names

 - Perform an online search for the business name that you’re hoping to use.
 See if anyone else, anywhere, is already using it or something similar.
 Also look into what goods and services they provide.